Gluten-free vegan wholesome quiche with an almond chickpea crust and flavorsome mix of tofu, beetroot, chard and dill.

 After a long time, I have a savory recipe for you!
 This Beetroot Chard Vegan Quiche recipe has been on my mind since January and it finally made it to the blog.
 I’ve baked it twice in the last couple of weeks and I loved it.

 The flavors in this quiche are beetroot, chard and dill.
-I don’t know if that will be to everyone taste, but it’s one of my favourite combinations and I use it really often.
+I don’t know if that will be to everyone taste, but it’s one of my favorite combinations and I use it really often.
 I make a curry that I love with these flavors too.

 For the crust, I’ve used a variation from my Apricot Frangipane Tart, I really like the texture and flavor of this crust and I wanted to try it in a savory recipe too.